The Impact of Estrangement on Family Provision Claims in NSW: Can an Estranged Child Still Contest a Will?

 A common misconception is that estrangement from the deceased automatically disqualifies a person from contesting a will.
 However, the law in NSW recognises that family relationships are complex and that estrangement doesn’t necessarily negate the moral obligation of a parent to provide for their child.

 In simple terms, being estranged does not inherently prevent a child from being eligible to make a family provision claim.
-The court will carefully consider the circumstances of the estrangement and other factors before deciding whether a child is entitled to a share of the estate.
+The court will carefully consider:

 The Effect of Estrangement on Family Provision Claims